Axel2293/Obsidian-Notes/Web Development/CSS.md

 #### Adjacent sibling (S1 + S2)
 Selects all elements that are the same level (siblings) and are adjacent (immediatle following) to the elements selected by the first selector.
 #### General sibling (S1 ~S2)
-Similar to the previous one, but selects all sibling (*They dont have to be adjacent*)
+Similar to the previous one, but selects all sibling (*They don't have to be adjacent*)